onmetafox/solar-frontend/README.md

-# Solar Enterprise Frontend
+# Solar Enterprises Frontend

-The Solar Enterprise website is an innovative online platform designed to advertise and promote a wide range of products to potential customers.
+The Solar Enterprises website is an innovative online platform designed to advertise and promote a wide range of products to potential customers.

 ## Table of Contents